 ‘We were looking for my Mum’s cat.’

 ‘He’s been gone for days, probably starving by now.
 You could try and find him?’ said Aaliyah with one raised eyebrow.
 ‘It’s very important.’

-Linda wondered whether to try a tear or two, and decided against it.
+Aaliyah wondered whether to try another tear or two, and decided against it.
 She’s had enough of unnecessary dramatics.
 She’d put her trust in the old dear who lived down the corridor from her and her gift.
-Anyway, she had her pride, and the lies are flowing so fast she’s not sure she could stop them if she tried.
+After all, she had some pride, although the lies were flowing so fast by then she wasn’t sure she could stop them if she tried.

-For a moment Honesty thought she’d gone too far as something they were fighting hard not to show burrowed beneath their faces.
+For a moment she thought she’d gone too far as something they were fighting hard not to show burrowed beneath their faces.

 ‘Just don’t play there.’